Climate Change Strategy

 What is climate change?

-Climate change is the long-term shift in average weather patterns across the world.
+Climate change refers to a large-scale, long-term shift in the planet's weather patterns and average temperatures.
 Since the mid-1800s, humans have contributed to the release of carbon dioxide and other greenhouse gases into the air.
-This causes global temperatures to rise, resulting in longterm changes to the climate.
-(16)
+This causes global temperatures to rise, resulting in long- term changes to the climate.

 How are humans changing the climate?